fiorins/data-science-ex/readme.md

 ---

-❗️ Be sure to use correct slashes to import css files, cause on windows you have to use back slash `"\"` while on macOS it will take forward slash `"/"`
+❗️ Be sure to use correct slashes to import csv files, cause on windows you have to use back slash `"\"` while on macOS it will take forward slash `"/"`

 ---